seanli1/dmcs/Offering Model.md

 [Home](index)
 # Offering Model

-> [!warning] They must sign off on understanding the following:
-> - Using a NAS means that you own the data.
-If you lose it and don't have it properly backed up, you lose it for good.
-> - If the NAS goes offline, that means your data isn't accessible.
-> - The trade off is that it's significantly cheaper per TB to store data, as well as faster for data transfers.
-This is extremely handy in our business, and helps us work more efficiently.

 **STARTER**: Get off the ground with neatly organized and protected local data storage.
 No more hacky short-term solutions.

 **PRO**: Elevate your setup with a *tailored* local data storage solution, built with your needs in mind, as well as basic networking solutions for remote access.